 Plymouth Avenue is 24-feet wide.
-Traffic data was collected along Plymouth Avenue on the block faces bBetween Ocean and Greenwood avenues (just north of Archbishop Riordan campus), Plymouth Avenue Based on the data collected and confirmed with SFMTA, these block faces includes approximately 118 on-street parking spaces, including 65 residential permit spaces along both sides of the street.
-The Collected data shows that parking utilization ranges between 40 and 88 percent with between 37 and 81 on-street vehicle parking spaces available during the weekday a.m.
-(9 a.m.), middway (2 p.m.), and p.m.
+Between Ocean and Greenwood avenues (just north of Archbishop Riordan campus), Plymouth Avenue includes approximately 118 on-street parking spaces along both sides of the street.
+Collected data show that parking utilization ranges between 40 and 88 percent with between 37 and 81 on-street vehicle parking spaces available during the weekday a.m.
+(9 a.m.), midday (2 p.m.), and p.m.
 (8 p.m.) periods (draft SEIR p.
 6-37).
 There are frequent curb cuts along the street, including at least 20 in the approximately 400-foot block of Plymouth Avenue between Wildwood Way and Greenwood Avenue.

 Collected data also show a total of 268 and 226 vehicles during the p.m. and a.m. peak hours, respectively, at the San Ramon Way/Plymouth Avenue/Southwood Drive intersection.
-For comparison purposes, this is approximately 12 to 15 percent of the existing peak hour volumes at the Ocean Avenue/Miramar Avenue intersection and approximately 29 to 30 percent of the existing peak hour volumes at the Judson Avenue/Gennessee Street intersection (refer to draft SEIR table 3.B-2 on p.
+For comparison purposes, this is approximately 12 to 15 percent of the existing peak hour volumes at the Ocean Avenue/Miramar Avenue intersection and approximately 29 to 30 percent of the existing peak hour volumes at the Judson Avenue/Gennessee Street intersection (refer to Table 3.B-2 on draft SEIR p.
 3.B-10).